 Next, dive into our Leadership Principles.
-We use our Leadership Principles every day, whether we're discussing ideas for new projects or deciding on the best approach to solving a problem.
-It is just one of the things that makes Amazon peculiar.
+We use our Leadership Principles every day, whether we're discussing ideas for new projects or finding the most effective solution to a problem.
+It’s just one of the things that makes Amazon peculiar.
 All candidates are evaluated based on our Leadership Principles.
-The best way to prepare for your interview is to consider how you’ve applied the Leadership Principles in your previous professional experience.
+The best way to prepare for your interview is to think about how you’ve applied the Leadership Principles in your previous professional experience.

 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

 Leaders are owners.
 They think long-term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job".

 Leaders expect and require innovation and invention from their teams and always find ways to simplify.
 They are externally aware, look for new ideas from everywhere and are not limited by “not invented here".
 As we do new things, we accept that we may be misunderstood for long periods of time.

 Are right, A Lot

 Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.